bashar-salah/distance-map-project-/README.md

 # distance-map-project-
-this map use to calculate the distance  between the countries by use the lat,lon coordinates
+this map use to calculate the distance  between the countries by use the lat,lon coordinates by python